gardener/gardener/docs/development/testing.md

 Integration tests in Gardener use the `sigs.k8s.io/controller-runtime/pkg/envtest` package.
 It sets up a temporary control plane (etcd + kube-apiserver) and runs the test against it.
+The test suites start their individual `envtest` environment before running the tested controller/webhook and executing test cases.
+Before exiting, the test suites tear down the temporary test environment.

 Package `github.com/gardener/gardener/pkg/envtest` augments the controller-runtime's `envtest` package by starting and registering `gardener-apiserver`.
 This is used to test controllers that act on resources in the Gardener APIs (aggregated APIs).